 3.2.3.
-Automated Clearing House IMTs - with Agent
+Credit transfer system IMTs - with Agent

 The bulk of the RBA's IMTs (by volume) are dispatched via a secure dedicated line to the Agent.
-The Agent subsequently may transfer funds to an offshore branch or related entity (or its agent, if no member of the corporate group to which the Agent belongs has a presence in a jurisdiction) and that branch, related entity or agent arranges for the payment to the beneficiary bank within that jurisdiction by means of the local payment and settlement system (i.e. that jurisdiction's equivalent of the low value clearing system (LVCS)). ln Australia, equivalent would be the Direct Entry System.
-These types of settlement system payments operate in a regulated and secure environment in which transfers are completed.
+The Agent subsequently may transfer funds to an offshore branch or related entity (or its agent, if no member of the corporate group to which the Agent belongs has a presence in a jurisdiction) and that branch, related entity or agent arranges for the payment to the beneficiary bank within that jurisdiction by means of a local credit transfer payment system.
+In Australia, the equivalent would be the direct entry system.
+These types of payments operate in a regulated and secure environment in which transfers are completed.